 Is this holiday for you?

 SEMI-SLICK ADVENTURE.
-A mountain bike fitted with semi-slick tyres or a cyclocross bike is ideal for this holiday.
+A mountain bike fitted with semi-slick tyres is ideal for this holiday.
 This is a mostly road-based trip and is suitable for regular weekend riders.
 The road is narrow, little used and 90% tarmac, with rough sections on the high passes.
 This trip has some long days and several tough climbs.
 There are 10 road passes to cross on this spectacular ride, the highest of which are the Pele La (3420m) and the Thumsing La (3800m).
 What goes up must come down, and the descents are equally awesome, the longest involving 3259 metres of descent over 85 km (53 miles) - one of the longest in the world.
 The climbs are usually not steep and the roads are generally narrow and almost traffic-free.
 Biking at altitudes between 600 metres and 3800 metres, we will notice a marked difference in temperatures - from very pleasant and warm to cold and frosty on the highest of the passes.
 Winter clothing is recommended for the highest of passes and some of the descents will be cold!
 The average time in the saddle will vary between 6 and 8 hours each day, with at least 2 longer days of up to 10 hours, inclusive of stops, covering in excess of 100 km (62 miles).
 The route is rideable in the time we have allowed, but we do have a support vehicle throughout and riders finding the going tough can opt to take a rest at any time.
 Aimed at regular bikers, this holiday will provide a sustained challenge and you will need a good level of fitness to fully enjoy it!
 BIKE HIRE AVAILABLE LOCALLY.